Practical guides for AI adoption

 The Power User's Choice

 n8n is my go-to platform for complex, enterprise-grade automations.
-It's open-source, self-hostable, and offers unmatched flexibility.
+It's open-source, self-hostable, and offers deep flexibility.
 If Zapier is like using a calculator, n8n is like having a full programming environment with training wheels.

 Why I Choose n8n